vikputthiscodeongit/ntp-sync/README.md

 ## Usage

-If you're not familiar with NTP yet then I highly recommend to [read up on what the values mean](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_synchronization_algorithm) first.
+If you're not familiar with NTP yet then you'll probably want to [read up on what the values mean](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_synchronization_algorithm) first.

 ``` shell
 # Install package from npm